-The following table sets out the names of the nominees for election as directors of the Corporation, all major offices and positions with the Corporation each now holds, each nominee's principal occupation, business or employment for the five preceding years, the period of time during which each has been a director of the Corporation and the number of Common Shares beneficially owned by each nominee, directly or indirectly, or over which each exercised control or direction, in accordance with National Instrument 51-102 - Continuous Disclosure Obligations, as of the Record Date.
+The following table sets out the names of the nominees for election as directors of the Corporation, all major offices and positions with the Corporation each now holds, each nominee's principal occupation, business or employment for the five preceding years, the period of time during which each has been a director of the Corporation and the number of Common Shares beneficially owned by each nominee, directly, or over which each exercised control or direction, in accordance with National Instrument 51-102 - Continuous Disclosure Obligations, as of the Record Date.

-Name and Municipality of Residence (1) Position with the Corporation Age (1) Principal Occupation or Employment in past 5 years (1) Previous Service as a Director Number of Common Shares, Beneficially Owned, Controlled or Directed (1)(2) Michael Tamow (3)(4)(5) Scottsdale, AZ, USA Chair and Director 71 Since 1995, Mr. Tarnow has been an advisor to and member of the boards of directors of private and public healthcare and biotechnology companies in the U.S., Canada and Europe, including Axcan Pharma, Creative Biomolecules, Inc., Caprion Pharmaceuticals Inc. and MediGene AG.
-He served as chair of CASI Pharmaceuticals, Inc. (formerly EntreMed, Inc.) ("CASI"), a publicly-traded biotechnology company, from February 2003 to February 2009, and served as Executive Chair of CASI from February 2009 to January 2012.
+Name and Municipality of Residence (1) Michael Tarnow(3)(5) Scottsdale, AZ, USA Position with the Corporation Chair and Director Age (1) 72 Principal Occupation or Employment in past 5 years (1) Mr. Tarnow has served as a member of our Board since March 1999.
+Since 1995, Mr. Tarnow has been an advisor to and member of the boards of directors of private and public healthcare and biotechnology companies in the U.S., Canada and Europe, including Axcan Pharma, Creative Biomolecules, Inc., Caprion Pharmaceuticals Inc. and MediGene AG.
+He served as chair of EntreMed, Inc. (now CASI Pharmaceuticals, Inc.) a publicly-traded biotechnology company, from February 2003 to February 2009, and served as Executive Chair of EntreMed from February 2009 to January 2012.
 Mr. Tarnow holds a B.B.A. in Business Administration from Wayne State University and a J.D. from the University of Illinois, College of Law.
-Our Board believes that Mr. Tarnow is qualified to serve on our Board because of his senior management experience in the biopharmaceutical industry and his knowledge and perspective on the Corporation. since March 55,167 Common Shares Mohammad Azab (4)(5) San Francisco, CA, USA Director 60 Dr. Azab has been the Chief Medical Officer of Astex Pharmaceuticals, Inc., a pharmaceutical company focused on the discovery and development of drugs in oncology and other areas, since July 2009 and has been President and Chief Medical Officer of Astex since January 2014 and has been a member of Astex's Board of Directors since January 2014.
-Prior to joining Astex, he was with Intradigm Corporation, a developer of RNAi therapeutics acquired by Silence Therapeutics PLC, where he served as President and Chief Executive Officer from July 2006 until November 2008 and as a director from July 2006 until November 2008 and as a director from July 2006 until January 2010.
-Prior to Intradigm Corporation, he served as Executive Vice President of Research and Development and Chief Medical Officer for QLT Inc., and held several senior positions at AstraZeneca and Sanofi.
-Dr. Azab holds an M.B.A. from the Richard Ivey School of Business, University of Western Ontario, and an MBChB from Cairo University.
+Our Board believes that Mr. Tarnow is qualified to serve on our Board because of his senior management experience in the pharmaceutical industry and his knowledge and perspective of since March Number of Common Shares, Beneficially Owned, Controlled or Directed (1)(2) 55,167 Common Shares Mohammad Azab (4) San Francisco, CA, USA Director 61 the Corporation.
+Dr. Azab has served as a member of our Board since October 2003.
+In July 2009, Dr. Azab joined Astex Pharmaceuticals, Inc., a pharmaceutical company focused on the discovery and development of drugs in oncology and other areas, as its Chief Medical Officer.
+Since January 2014, Dr. Azab has served as President and Chief Medical Officer of Astex and has been a member of Astex's Board of Directors.
+Previously, Dr. Azab served as President and CEO of Intradigm Corporation, a privately held Palo Alto, California, company developing siRNA cancer therapeutics.
+Prior to this, Dr. Azab served as Executive Vice President of Research and Development, and Chief Medical Officer of QLT Inc., and in several leadership positions at Astra Zeneca in the United Kingdom and Sanofi Pharmaceuticals in France.
+Dr. Azab holds an M.B.A. from the Richard Ivey School of Business, University of Western Ontario, and an MB ChB from Cairo University.
 He received post-graduate training and degrees in oncology research from the University of Paris-Sud and biostatistics from the University of Pierre et Marie Curie in Paris, France.
-Our Board believes Dr. Azab is qualified to serve on the Board because of his extensive senior management experience in our industry.
-October 2003 4,938 Common Shares Page 7
+Our Board believes Dr. Azab is qualified to serve on our Board because of his scientific background and his senior management experience in the pharmaceutical industry.
+12,875 Common Shares

-Steven Gannon (3) Montreal, QC Canada
+Steven Gannon (3)

+Montreal, QC

+Canada